Regularity up to the Crack-Tip for the Mumford-Shah problem: Preliminary Estimates.

-for any sequence $s_j\to 0$ such that the limit in (\ref{BlowupIsCT}) holds. \end{cor} {\bf Remark:} {\sl In the conclusion of the corollary we do not exclude that the constant $\phi_0$ may depend on the particular sequence $s_j\to 0$.
+where the convergence in (\ref{BlowupIsCT}) is also strong in $L^2(B_1)$.
+Furthermore if $s_j\to 0$ is a sequence such that (\ref{BlowupIsCT}) holds in $L^2(B_1)$ then $\Reg\left(\nabla \frac{u(s_j x)}{\sqrt{s_j}}\right)$ converges strongly. \end{cor} {\bf Remark:} {\sl In the conclusion of the corollary we do not exclude that the constant $\phi_0$ may depend on the particular sequence $s_j\to 0$.
 Later we will see that the rotation $\phi_0$ is actually independent of the sequence $s_j\to 0$.}